Leaced/Sway-config/README.md

 # SwayWM
 My current Sway Config.
-Place this files in XDG_CONFIG_HOME to work.
+Place this files in XDG_CONFIG_HOME and edit the background images in sway/config.